Skip to main content

 The fit between tool and source type matters more than overall capability rankings.

-Web articles and research links.
-Perplexity Spaces and ChatGPT Projects shine because they can browse the web and pull in sources dynamically.
-Less reliant on pre-uploaded documents.
+For web articles and research links, use Perplexity Spaces or ChatGPT Projects.
+They can browse the web and pull in sources as you work.
+That makes them less dependent on pre-uploaded files.

-Different tools have different ceilings on how much source material can sit in one project at once.
-The ceiling matters most for literature reviews and multi-document synthesis.
+Different tools have different limits for how much source text can sit in one project.
+The ceiling matters most for large reviews and many-source work.

-NotebookLM.
-Per the NotebookLM help center, the free tier supports up to 50 sources per notebook with 500,000 words per source.
+• NotebookLM's free tier supports up to 50 sources per notebook, with 500,000 words per source.
 NotebookLM Plus raises both limits.

 Frequently Asked Questions